 Paraceratherium went extinct long ago and is not known to have lived in Africa, but modern rhinos obviously do.
 Since we know there have been rhino ancestors in the past with long necks, does this mean Mokele-Mbembe could be a type of Paraceratherium?

 Not really.
 Like the sauropods, Paraceratherium was a browser and a land animal which lived more like modern rhinos on the Savannah, and not in swamps or lakes.
 Still, the possibility of an unknown species of aquatic rhino smaller but similar in body type to the extinct Paraceratherium is an intriguing possibility, and far more credible than a living dinosaur.

 The Hunt for Mokele Mbembe

 For hundreds of years, explorers have been searching for this elusive beast, said to resemble a dinosaur.
 Theories to explain Mokele-Mbembe range from a living sauropod, to a rare species of rhino, to a strange type of crocodilian or lizard.
 Or, some say it is a spiritual creature, more about myth but no less real to the people who live in its domain.

-It is unlikely that Mokele Mbembe is a living dinosaur.
+It is unlikely that Mokele-Mbembe is a living dinosaur.
 However, it could be an unclassified animal of some kind.
 Or, some other prehistoric animal that has survived to this day.
-Dismissing it as a legend could mean losing the opportunity to discovery a new, rare and possibly endangered species.
-The area where sightings occur is remote and unexplored and, in theory anyway, could conceal a population of large animals.
+Dismissing it as a legend could mean losing the opportunity to discover a new, rare and possibly endangered species.
+The area where sightings occur is remote and unexplored and, in theory, anyway, could conceal a population of large animals.